Luke of Antioch

 Luke the Physician

-Another example of Luke using a medical term not found elsewhere in the Bible occurs in Acts 28:3 ("Paul gathered a pile of brushwood and, as he put it on the fire, a viper, driven out by the heat, fastened itself on his hand").
-The word kathēpsen (G2510, trans. "fastened" in the New International Version) was a technical word used by Greek physicians to describe poison entering the body.
-The medical terms pimprasthai (G4092, "become inflamed") and katapiptein (G2667, "to fall") also only appear in the Bible in Luke's writing (Acts 28:6).
-We may also find them in the Hippocratic works of Aretaeus of Cappadocia (fl. second century) and Galen of Pergamon (AD 129–c.
+Another example of Luke using a medical term not found elsewhere in the Bible appears in Acts 28:3.
+When Paul gathers brushwood and a viper bites him, Luke uses the verb kathēpsen (G2510, translated as "fastened" in the New International Version).
+Greek physicians used this technical word to describe how poison enters the body.
+Luke also uses the medical terms pimprasthai (G4092, "become inflamed") and katapiptein (G2667, "to fall") in Acts 28:6, and these words appear nowhere else in Scripture.
+We find them, however, in Greek medical writings from Hippocratic authors, Aretaeus of Cappadocia (c.
+AD 80–140), and Galen of Pergamon (AD 129–c.
 216).

-Luke also used the medical jargon of his day: "His father was sick in bed, suffering from fever and dysentery.
+His father was sick in bed, suffering from fever and dysentery.
 Paul went in to see him and, after prayer, placed his hands on him and healed him.
-When this had happened, the rest of the sick on the island came and were cured" (Acts 28:8–9).
-The Greek statement puretois kai dusenteriō sunechomenon, "suffering from fever and dysentery," was included in ancient medical writings.
-Matthew and Mark both used the singular puretos (G4446) to describe a fever.
-However, Luke always featured the plural puretoi and puretois ("fevers")—the correct medical usage in line with Hippocratic writings.
+When this happened, the rest of the sick on the island came and were cured (Acts 28:8–9).

 Patristic Prologue of Luke

 Indeed, Luke was an Antiochene Syrian, a doctor by profession, and a disciple of the apostles; later, however, he followed Paul until his martyrdom, serving the Lord blamelessly.
-He never had a wife, he never fathered children, and died at the age of eighty-four, full of the Holy Spirit, in Boetia.
+He never had a wife, he never fathered children, and he died at the age of eighty-four, full of the Holy Spirit, in Boetia.
 Therefore—although gospels had already been written—indeed by Matthew in Judaea by Mark in Italy—moved by the Holy Spirit, he wrote down this gospel in the parts of Achaia, signifying in the preface that the others were written before his, but also that it was of the most significant importance for him to expound with the greatest diligence the whole series of events in his narration for the Greek believers so that they would not be led astray by the lure of Jewish fables, or, seduced by the fables of the heretics and stupid solicitations, fall away from the truth.
-So at once at the start, he took up the essential [story] from the birth of John, who is the beginning of the gospel, the forerunner of our Lord Jesus Christ, and was a companion in the perfecting of the people, likewise in the introducing of baptism and a companion in martyrdom.
-The prophet Malachi, one of the twelve, certainly mentions this disposition.
+So at once at the start, he took up the essential [story] from the birth of John, who is the beginning of the gospel, the forerunner of our Lord Jesus Christ, and was a companion in the perfecting of the people, likewise in the introducing of baptism, and a companion in martyrdom.
+The prophet Malachi, one of the twelve, indeed mentions this disposition.
 Indeed, afterward, the same Luke wrote the Acts of the Apostles.
 Later, the apostle John wrote the Apocalypse on the island of Patmos and then the gospel in Asia.

 Conclusion